Convergence and combinatorics of the Reverse algorithm: Introduction

 \begin{theorem} If $\btau \in \{\sigma_1,\sigma_2,\sigma_3,\sigma_4\}^\N$ is a directive sequence in which the word $({\sigma_1}{\sigma_2}{\sigma_3})^{9}$ has positive density, then $\cL_{\btau}$ is factor balanced. \end{theorem}

-It follows from the ergodic theorem that the family of directed sequences covered by \Cref{th:balance} has full measure w.r.t.\ any ergodic measure on the full shift $(\{\sigma_1,\sigma_2,\sigma_3,\sigma_4\}^\N,\Sigma)$ ({\em e.g.}\ w.r.t.\ the Bernoulli measure, which is the pushforward of $\mu$).
-By the same proof one can show variants of Theorem~\ref{th:balance} with $\sigma_1\sigma_2\sigma_3$ replaced by other blocks of substitutions with positive incidence matrix.
-Theorem~\ref{th:balance} is {\em a fortiori} true if $\sigma_4$ does not occur in $\btau$.
-Thus it contains the analogous result for the {\em Arnoux-Rauzy substitutions} $\sigma_1,\sigma_2,\sigma_3$ ({\em cf.}~\cite[Theorem~1]{Delecroix-Hejda-Steiner}).
+It follows from the ergodic theorem that the family of directed sequences covered by \Cref{th:balance} has full measure w.r.t.\ any ergodic measure on the full shift $(\{\sigma_1,\sigma_2,\sigma_3,\sigma_4\}^\N,\Sigma)$, which assigns positive mass to the cylinder $({\sigma_1}{\sigma_2}{\sigma_3})^{9}$.
+Examples for such measures are the Bernoulli measure and the pullback measure $\Phi^*\mu$ of the measure $\mu$ (these two measures are mutually singular as can be seen by arguing as in \cite[Remark~6.2]{CCL22}).
+We also mention that Theorem~\ref{th:balance} is {\em a fortiori} true if $\sigma_4$ does not occur in $\btau$.
+Thus it contains the analogous result for the Arnoux-Rauzy substitutions $\sigma_1,\sigma_2,\sigma_3$ ({\em cf.}~\cite[Theorem~1]{Delecroix-Hejda-Steiner}).
+Moreover, by the same proof one can show variants of Theorem~\ref{th:balance} with $\sigma_1\sigma_2\sigma_3$ replaced by other blocks of substitutions with positive incidence matrix.

+In \cite[Theorem~C]{CCL22} analogs of Theorem~\ref{second Lyapunov negative} and~\ref{th:balance} are proved for directive sequences of the Cassaigne algorithm.
+As in \cite{CCL22} and many other papers, our proof of the negativity of the second Lyapunov exponent is computational and uses ideas going back to Lagarias~\cite{Lagarias:93} (see, for instance, \cite{Hardcastle:02, Delecroix-Hejda-Steiner,BST21} for other proofs of that flavor).
+However, as in \cite{CCL22}, we use the $1$-norm rather than the $\infty$-norm in our argument.
+As for the balance result, like in the proof of \cite[Theorem~C]{CCL22}, one of the main ideas of our proof is based on some ``contractive cylinder'' (see Lemma~\ref{lem:DHSLem6}).
+However, since the proof of balance results strongly depends on the combinatorial properties of the involved substitutions, our proof considerable differs from the one of \cite[Theorem~C]{CCL22}.
+We mention that the property that we establish in Proposition~\ref{lem:sigma_ibalance} is of crucial importance in our arguments.
+Therefore, we think that our proof has the potential to be generalized to substitutions having a similar property.